Growing food and connecting community

 BNH Community Garden

 The BNH Community Garden is a small but highly productive space at the back of the De Carle St venue.
-The garden is managed by volunteers, who grow a range of fruit and vegetables to supplement our community lunches and food relief parcels.
-The space also provides an opportunity for our inclusive participants and the general community to learn about gardening, and to be involved in a community activity.
+The garden is managed by volunteers, who grow a range of fruit and vegetables to supplement our community lunches and food/cooking programs.
+The space also provides an opportunity for the general community, and participants in our inclusive programs, to learn about gardening and get involved in a communal activity.

-If you love gardening, and are keen to give back to the community, consider joining our group of volunteers who care for and run this space.
+If you love gardening, consider joining our group of volunteers who care for and run this space.
 While gardening knowledge is appreciated, it is not essential – what matters is your enthusiasm and commitment.

 For further enquires, either about volunteering or taking part in the gardening workshops that run across the year, please call 9386 9418.